Student engagement and understanding of materials is given more emphasis in today’s education over spoon feeding the facts.

 Activities can be organized in classroom sessions where a group of students can take the role of atoms or molecules to study a chemical reaction or they can represent a scientist group to demonstrate the particular scientist’s laws.

-A game of football or cricket helps them to learn about percentage, average or probability which can find its use in physics problems.
-Sports are mostly played in teams which also promote the importance of team work that helps them to synchronize better in group projects.
+A game of football or cricket helps them to learn about the percentage, average or probability which can find its use in physics problems.
+Sports are mostly played in teams which also promote the importance of teamwork that helps them to synchronize better in group projects.